 PNC Virtual Wallet Online Banking Review

-PNC Virtual Wallet is an online tool for managing the money you're holding in PNC savings, checking and some other types of accounts.
+PNC Virtual Wallet is an online tool for managing the money you hold in savings, checking, and some other types of accounts at PNC Bank.
 There are also apps for iPhone and Android that sync with the online tools.

-While PNC doesn't offer interest rates as high as SmartyPig does, Virtual Wallet has more features to help with budgeting, getting an overview of your finances and saving money.
+While PNC doesn't offer interest rates as high as SmartyPig or other online banks, PNC Virtual Wallet has more features to help with budgeting, getting an overview of your finances, and saving money.
 Here's a breakdown of the features:

 Virtual Wallet's Money Bar is a bar graph that shows you at a glance how much money you have available for general spending.
-These funds are categorized as Free on the Money Bar.
 The Scheduled setting shows how much money you have set aside to pay upcoming bills.
-Reserve is the feature showing money held in savings.
+Free is how much you have available to spend.
+Reserve shows your money held in savings.

 Calendar and Online Bill Pay

 The Calendar shows bills, income, and spending in a color-coded daily, weekly or monthly view.
 The Calendar also shows Danger Days in red if the account you use to make payments could be overdrawn in the future.
 If you see Danger Days, you can move funds from your Reserve stash or change the date you pay a bill.

 You can use Online Bill Pay to make one time or recurring payments, and you'll get reminders of the bill due dates so you don't have to visit Virtual Wallet every day to stay on top of paying bills.

 The Spending Zone tool is for setting up a budget and getting budget reports.
 To set up a budget, assign amounts to budget categories.
 View totals for budgeted categories and a list of recent transactions.
 You can even see your spending over the past year with a graphical report.